-AASB 138.24, Aus24.1

-The entity recognises intangible assets only if it is probable that future economic benefits will flow to the entity and the cost of the asset can be measured reliably.
-Intangible assets are measured initially at cost.
-Where an asset is acquired at no or nominal cost, the cost is its fair value as at the date of acquisition.
-Following initial recognition, intangible assets are subsequently measured at fair value only if there is an active market.
+- AASB 138.21 The entity recognises intangible assets only if it is probable that future economic benefits will flow to the entity and the cost of the asset can be measured reliably.
+AASB 138.24, Aus24.1 Intangible assets are measured initially at cost.
+Where an asset is acquired at n or nominal cost, the cost is its fair value as at the date of acquisition.
+Followin initial recognition, intangible assets are subsequently measured at fair value only AASB 138.74 there is an active market.
 If there is no active market for the entity's intangible assets, the assets are carried at cost less any accumulated amortisation and impairment losses.

-All research costs are expensed.
+AASB 138.54, 57 All research costs are expensed.
 Development costs are only capitalised when certain criteria are met.

-AASB 138.88, 118(a)

-The useful lives of intangible assets are assessed to be finite/indefinite [specify as appropriate].

-AASB 138.118(a) (b)

-The entity's intangible assets are amortised using the straight-line method over a period of [x] years [specify for each category]

-The amortisation period and the amortisation method for an intangible asset with a finite useful life are reviewed at least at the end of each reporting period.
+AASB 138.88, 118(a) The useful lives of intangible assets are assessed to be finite/indefinite [specify as appropriate].
+AASB 138.118(a) (b) The entity's intangible assets are amortised using the straight-line method over a period of [x] years [specify for each category] AASB 138.97 The amortisation period and the amortisation method for an intangible asset with a finite useful life are reviewed at least at the end of each reporting period.
+AASB 138.107-109 Intangible assets with indefinite useful lives are not amortised, but are tested for impairment annually.

-AASB 138 107-109

-Intangible assets with indefinite useful lives are not amortised, but are tested for impairment annually.
 The assessment of indefinite life is reviewed annually to determine whether the indefinite life continues to be supportable.
 If not, the change in useful life from indefinite to finite is made on a prospective basis.

-Intangible assets are tested for impairment where an indicator of impairment exists.
+AASB 136.9 Intangible assets are tested for impairment where an indicator of impairment exists.
 If the recoverable amount is less than its carrying amount, the carrying amount is reduced to recoverable amount and the reduction is recognised as an impairment loss.
 [If agencies have service concession intangible assets, please follow the disclosure requirements in Note 16 Service concession assets, and disclose the information here]

-that there is no active market for intangibles.
-However, where intangible assets can be